Diabetic retinopathy: Intravitreal anti-VEGF

-Those with diabetic macular edema benefit from regular injections with anti-VEGF antibodies like ranibizumab, bevacizumab, and aflibercept.
-There is no widely accepted dosing schedule, though people typically receive more frequent injections during the first year of treatment, with less frequent injections in subsequent years sufficient to maintain remission.

-A 2017 systematic review update found moderate evidence that aflibercept may have advantages in improving visual outcomes over bevacizumab and ranibizumab, after one year.
-In cases with vitreous hemorrhage, however, anti-VEGF injections proved to be less effective in restoring visual acuity than vitrectomy combined with panretinal laser-photocoagulation.
-Present recommended treatment for diabetic macular edema is multiple injections of anti-VEGF drugs sometimes combined with Modified Grid laser photocoagulation.
-Sustained delivery systems for anti-VEGF medications can reduce the chances of endophthalmitis development by reducing the number of intravitreal injections necessary for treatment.
-Hydrogels have shown great promise for this platform.
+Aflibercept may have advantages in improving visual outcomes over bevacizumab and ranibizumab, after one year, longer term advantages are unclear In cases with vitreous hemorrhage, however, anti-VEGF injections proved to be less effective in restoring visual acuity than vitrectomy combined with panretinal laser-photocoagulation.

-Topical medications

-There is little evidence for the role of topical medications in the treatment of macular edema, for example, topical non‐steroidal anti‐inflammatory agents.
+Other

+Fenofibrate, a drug that is also used to reduce cholesterol levels, has been studied for its role in helping to improve the negative effects caused by diabetes and reducing the occurrence of retinal inflammation.
+There is some evidence that overall, in people with type II diabetes, fenofibrate may not make a clinically significant difference in progression of DME.
+For people who have type II diabetes and have overt retinopathy, there is evidence that fenofibrate may be more effective at reducing the progression of retinal damage.

 Surgery

 Instead of laser surgery, some people require a vitrectomy to restore vision.
 A vitrectomy is performed when there is a lot of blood in the vitreous.
 It involves removing the cloudy vitreous and replacing it with a saline solution.

 Studies show that people who have a vitrectomy soon after a large hemorrhage are more likely to protect their vision than someone who waits to have the operation.
 Early vitrectomy is especially effective in people with insulin-dependent diabetes, who may be at greater risk of blindness from a hemorrhage into the eye.

 Vitrectomy may be done under general or local anesthesia.
 The doctor makes a tiny incision in the sclera, or white of the eye.
 Next, a small instrument is placed into the eye to remove the vitreous and insert the saline solution into the eye.